tendentious/WCF-REST-Web-Service/README.md

 # WCF-REST-Web-Service
-A C# WCF Web Service
+This is a Web Service built in Visual Studio 2013 with SQL Server 2014 Express